Why it's perfectly normal to see baby puffins thrown off cliffs in Iceland each year

 The Westman Islands currently have the largest puffin colony, so its puffling season is popular.
 But the younglings need help wherever the birds breed in the North Atlantic.

 The exact timing changes every year, based on factors like food supply.
-When ocean temperatures negatively impact the population of herring, a main food supply for puffins, the chicks take longer to grow.
+With fish as the main food source for puffins, the chicks take longer to grow when ocean temperatures negatively impact the population of herring or sandeel.
 That means they must leave the nest later in the season.
 This year, most fledglings were found in mid-September.

 You can search for pufflings starting around 9 p.m. until as late as 3 a.m., and can hunt by foot, bike, car or even boat.
 Powers advises looking for them where there are the most lights, like harbors, golf courses, hospitals, schools, gas stations or construction sites.
 Some birds even end up in harbors, where boat oil in the water can weigh them down and cause them to drown, Powers said.